 Disposal of Hazardous Materials: Tires, chemicals, paints, oil-based products, household cleaners, fluorescent light bulbs, computer monitors, TV’s and electronic products, batteries, major appliances, treated lumber and other similar hazardous materials cannot be disposed of through the City’s collection system.
 For information about the disposal of these items, call the Tri-County Solid Waste Commission at 320 255 6140.
 They will provide assistance in identifying environmentally safe disposal options.

-Disposal of Hypodermic Needles: Residents who use needles, lancets and syringes at home are asked to follow the guidelines listed below for the disposal of these items.
+While this method is not recommended due to safety concerns related to staff exposure, residents may dispose of needles by following the guidelines below.
+The safest option for disposal is through Household Hazardous Waste.
 Proper disposal helps minimize the risk that sanitation workers and transfer station employees are exposed to due to the risk of disease transmission and injury from needle-sticks.

 ◦Needles, lancets and syringes can be disposed of in city refuse bags if contained in an empty plastic bottle (pop, milk, bleach or laundry soap bottle).